 The chair gives the division director a copy of each of the two lists of reviewers; those selected by the candidate and those selected by the department.
-The candidate's list must clearly indicate the order in which alternates should be contacted in the event that any decline.
-The department list must indicate the first 3 reviewers to be contacted.
+The candidate's list must clearly indicate the order in which alternates to the top four potential reviewers should be contacted in the event that any decline.
+The department list must indicate the first 4 reviewers to be contacted.

-Working with the lists, the division director begins the process of securing 4 to 6 external evaluators for the case.
-The normal procedure is to contact by email (Model Letter A) the first two reviewers on the candidate's list and the first three reviewers on the department list.
-If all five accept, then the department should also request a letter from the third reviewer on the candidate's list.
-If one or more of those initially contacted decline, then the division director should continue to contact reviewers so as to secure 4-6 letters for the dossier with no more than half of the reviewers being the candidate's choices.
-In the event that a reviewer is on both the candidates and department's lists, the candidate's list has priority.
-That is, any reviewer whose name appears twice in the initial group of five (two from the candidate's list and three from the department's list), because they are the choice of both the candidate and the department, must be counted as the candidate's choice and replaced by another name from the department's list.
+The division director begins the process of securing 7 or 8 external evaluators for each case including 4 department choices and at least 3 candidate choices by sending Model Letter A with the candidate's c.v. and trajectory statement by email to the first four of the candidate's choices and the first four of the department's choices.
+Throughout the process, the candidate's list has priority.
+That is, any reviewer whose name appears twice in the initial group of eight (because they are the choice of both the candidate and the department) must be counted as the candidate's choice and replaced by another name on the department's list.
 As the process proceeds, once a reviewer has been approached following the priority of the candidate's list, that reviewer must be considered the candidate's choice and cannot be counted as the department's choice, even if that reviewer's name is also on the department's list.
 Additional requests are sent out as necessitated by declines.
+If fewer than three of the candidate's choices agree to review the case, the candidate will need to be asked for more names.

-Once a reviewer has agreed, a letter (see Model Letter B) is forwarded from the division director to the chair to be sent to the reviewer, accompanied by copies of the materials to be reviewed and the candidate's brief statement about their research.
-The letter to the reviewer should request a response by August 15 or at least two weeks before the letter for the dossier is needed.
+Once a reviewer has agreed, a letter from the division director to the reviewer (Model Letter B) is forwarded to the chair to be sent along with copies of the materials to be reviewed and the candidate's brief statement about their research.
+The letter to the reviewer will request a response by January 4 or at least two weeks before the letter for the dossier is needed.

-The normal target date for assembling the dossier is September 28.
-In anticipation of that deadline, division directors should contact reviewers concerning their letters on or around August 15.
+The normal target date for assembling the dossier is January 23.
+In anticipation of that deadline, chairs should contact reviewers to inquire concerning their letters on or around January 4.

-Before September 28, the candidate should be informed of those who have agreed to serve as external evaluators for the case.
+Before February 8, the candidate should be informed of those who have agreed to serve as external evaluators for the case.
 If the candidate has any serious and specific concerns about any persons on the department's list, they may discuss their concerns with the division director, as may be done with respect to any aspect of the dossier.
 Substantive concerns may be documented in writing and presented to the division director for inclusion in the dossier after the case has been assembled by the department and gone to the Dean of Faculty's Office.